samiralam/rules-compendium/docs/dmg/5-creating-campaigns/greyhawk.md

 Once a powerful force for order and good, the Great Kingdom of Aerdy has declined over the last century to a state of utter decadence.
 The reigning overking—Ivid V, patriarch of the House of Naelax—is rumored to have fiendish advisers as well as a noble court infested with evil.
 Ruling from the Malachite Throne in Rauxes, Ivid commands an unmatched army currently embroiled in two wars at once: one against the Kingdom of Nyrond and the Prelacy of Almor, and the other against the Iron League (consisting of Idee, Irongate, the Lordship of the Isles, Onnwal, and Sunndi).
 To pay for these costly wars, the overking has imposed heavy taxes on his subjects, further diminishing his popularity.

 Aerdiaak, Ahlissa, Medegia, and Rel Astra are provinces and fiefs of the Great Kingdom.
-The Sea Baronies are vassal states that provide most of the kingdom’s navy.
+The Sea Baronies are vassal states that provide most of the kingdom's navy.

 #### Eastern Flanaess Locations